wesbarnett/flask-project/README.md

     sudo make install

 If you update the project, simply run this again and restart the server.
 Note that it will recopy the configuration files.
-Thus, keep edits to configuration files here.
-Any configuration changes you make will be overwritten otherwise.
+Thus, edit configuration files here if needed and then run `sudo make install` again.

 ## Run server